Constraint Guided Model Quantization of Neural Networks: Experimental setup and results

 The output of the neural network is kept in floating point as was done by \cite{VanBaalen2020}.
 The input of the neural network is set to a fixed bit-width as this corresponds to the output of sensor data and is typically determined in advance and out of control of the network.
 In this work, this fixed bit-width of the input is set to 8-bit.
 Since the output is kept in floating point and the input is kept as a fixed bit-width, the activation of the output layer is not taken into account for the BOP count as they cannot be altered.
 As CGMQ can easily learn the different bit-widths each learnable parameter and activation will have a gate variable.
-This is different from Bayesian Bits where only a single bit-width is learned for each weight tensor or activation tensor.
+This is different from BB where only a single bit-width is learned for each weight tensor or activation tensor.

 The gate variable initial value is set as $5.5$, which results in the model consisting of 32-bit weights at the start of training.
-No alternative initializations for the gate variables were performed in this work as this would be out of the scope of this work and, in fact, all methods that learn bit-widths can use alternative initialization methods.
+No alternative initializations for the gate variables were performed in this work.
+In fact, all methods that learn bit-widths can use alternative initialization methods.
 Furthermore, no fine-tuning of the weights nor the quantization ranges are done after the learning cycle where the weights, the quantization ranges, and the bit-widths are learned together as this did not lead to better results.